Meet the team

 Lisa is undertaking a Doctor of Philosophy on comparative conceptualisations of childhood across policy domains.
 Lisa is a sociologist based in Canberra, where she worked most recently as Deputy to the Children and Young People Commissioner at the Australian Capital Territory Human Rights Commission.
 Her work there included consultations with children about their rights, and the design and implementation of a study on young people's experience of family violence.
 Associate Professor Tim Moore (ICPS Deputy Director) is Principal Supervisor and Dr Elise Woodman (School of Allied Health) and Emeritus Professor Morag McArthur are Associate Supervisors.

-Ulrike is undertaking a Doctorate of Philosophy.
-She is exploring family violence typology in the context of statutory child protection and how differentiating between types of intimate partner violence could improve practice and outcomes for women and children in the child protection system.
+Ulrike completed her Doctorate of Philosophy in 2024.
+She explored family violence typology in the context of statutory child protection and how differentiating between types of intimate partner violence could improve practice and outcomes for women and children in the child protection system.
 Differentiating between coercive control and situational couple violence may require different kinds of intervention and support to reduce violence and increase safety for both adult victims and children.
-This project uses analysis of child protection practice guides, interviews with child protection practitioners, and analysis of child protection intake reports.
+Her project used analysis of child protection practice guides, interviews with child protection practitioners, and analysis of child protection intake reports.
 A differential approach to these violence types could improve the safety and wellbeing of children and young people in families impacted by domestic violence and involved with statutory child protection systems.

 We're available 9am–5pm AEDT,